ben8622/ben8622/README.md

 # Software Engineer and Future Robotics Engineer 🤖
 - 🏫 University of Texas, at Arlington - Computer Science
 - 🐍 Avid Pythoneer
-- 🔑 Currently project is an advanced penetration testing drone
+- 🔑 Current project is an advanced penetration testing drone

 Like what you see?
 I'm always open to new opportunities, you can reach me on [LinkedIn](https://www.linkedin.com/in/benjamin-j-knight/)!